 Over the summer of 2023, Uddam was laid off temporarily.
 This was the first time since coming to Canada that he had lost his job, so Uddam reached out to some friends in his community about applying for Employment Insurance (EI) regular benefits.
 Although Uddam could not read English, his friends showed him which boxes to tick off when he was completing his reporting and he felt he had a good understanding of the process.

-Uddam and Balpreet visited the Workers’ Resource Centre at its Genesis Centre location and had an appointment with a caseworker named Rubina, who spoke Punjabi.
-After reviewing the documents from Service Canada, Rubina quickly identified the issue, and explained to the couple what had happened.
 “Due to the language barrier, as well as some cultural barriers, they were not able to express themselves to Service Canada representatives in English to explain the depth of the problem,” says Rubina.
-Rubina advocated for Uddam by submitting a request for reconsideration with Service Canada in light of the barriers Uddam faced that resulted in incorrect reporting and delays in correspondence.
-She worked with Uddam and Balpreet to provide the appropriate documentation to prove that Uddam was indeed entitled to EI Sickness Benefits.
-His file was adjusted.
-Service Canada agreed that Uddam had been entitled to the Sickness Benefits that he received.
+She advocated for Uddam by submitting a request for reconsideration with Service Canada in light of the barriers Uddam faced resulting in incorrect reporting and delays in correspondence.

 For Balpreet, who speaks limited English, having Rubina’s support, especially in the language that she and her husband were most comfortable communicating in, was a huge relief.
 “She’s very, very helpful, she is very, very nice.
 She looks like my family member.
 I really appreciate her,” says Balpreet.
 “She speaks my language, that is why I like her.”